-- Equipment is NOT to be used for any activity that is not a LMBA sanctioned event.
+- Equipment is NOT to be used for any activity that is not an LMBA sanctioned event.
 Only the coaches and the executive will be given access to the equipment boxes.

 - A league provided hardball is used during gameplay.
 The home team is responsible for providing the game ball.
 Ideally, the same ball will be used for the entire game to ensure consistent pitches from the pitching machine.

 - The baseball field is the area enclosed within the baseball fence.
-Anything within this playing area is considered to be “in-bounds” anything outside of the fenced area is considered to be “out of bounds”.
+Anything within this playing area is “in-bounds”; anything outside of the fenced area is considered to be “out of bounds” or “dead ball territory”.

 - The first base and third base lines extend from home plate all the way to the outfield fence.
 These lines determine if a hit is fair or foul.
 The area between (and including) the foul lines is fair territory, while anything outside them is foul.

-- Base paths are set at 60 feet and a hardball is used.
+- Base paths are set at 60 feet.

-- Games are not to be postponed, or re-scheduled without the agreement of the head coaches and the division manager.
-Teams are not to consider a game cancelled due to bad weather unless they are officially notified.
+- Games are not to be postponed or rescheduled without the agreement of the head coaches and the division manager.
+Teams are not to consider a game canceled due to bad weather unless they are officially notified.

-- The home team is responsible for notifying the umpire, concession manager, and the division manager of any game cancellations.
+- The home team is responsible for notifying the umpire allocator, concession manager, and the division manager of any game cancellations, postponements, or re-scheduling.

-- Each team is allowed to have one head coach and two assistant coaches.
+- Each team can have one head coach and two assistant coaches.
 All coaching positions will be exempt from completing further volunteer hours.

 - The home team is responsible for ensuring that there is a parent volunteer in the concession.

-- All players shall be given the opportunity to play every position.
-Each child should sit once before someone sits twice.
+- Each child should sit once before someone sits twice(2).

-- Each team is required to have a written-out batting order.
+- Each team is required to have a batting order in writing.
 A copy of the batting order shall be given to the opposing team as well as the home plate umpire.
 Please include the player's numbers.

 - Each team shall field a team of no more than ten players and no less than nine players.
 There shall be six infielders and four outfielders.
 However, should a team be required to play with only nine players, they shall play with only three outfielders.

-- All players must remain inside the dugout when they are on the offence.
-The only players outside of the dugout shall be the batter and the on-deck batter who must be in the on-deck circle), or on the bases as a runner.
+- All players must remain inside the dugout when they are on the offense unless they are at bat, on-deck (and in the on-deck circle), or on the bases as a runner.
 All batters and runners will wear a double earflap helmet.
 A coach or parent should be in the dugout to supervise and ensure that the next batter is ready to go.

-- The length of the game shall be a maximum of six innings.
-No new inning shall be started later one hour and forty-five minutes after the start of the game.
+- The length of the game shall be a maximum of six innings with no new inning starting after one hour and forty-five minutes from the start of the game.

-- If a team is leading its opponent by at least eight runs, after five or more equal innings have been played, the game shall be ended.
+- If a team is leading its opponent by at least ten runs, after five full innings have been played, the game shall be ended.